gdahilig/AON_Homework/README.md

 ### Command Objects
 The command objects rely on regular expressions to parse the command lines.
 This simplifies the parsing logic.
-But note that as when new command sublasses are added they can parse the command any way that is required.
+But note that when new command sublasses are added, they can parse the command any way that is required beside regex.
 #### Get Command
 The get command provides a way for the user to see what is currently stored.
 It uses Regex to determine whether or not it get command and extract varible name paramater